Incredibleflamer/Anime-batch-downloader-gui/README.md

 - **Fast and Efficient:** Enjoy a ridiculously efficient, fast, and light-weight downloader.
 - **Dub and Sub Options:** Download either dubbed or subtitled versions based on your preference for anime.
 - **MyAnimeList Integration:** Automatically add downloaded anime to your MyAnimeList plan-to-watch list.
-- **Manga Downloading:** Download manga chapters from Mangasee123 in PDF format.
+- **Manga Downloading:** Download manga chapters from Mangasee123 in cbz format.

 ## System Requirements